MicrosoftDocs/msteams-docs/msteams-platform/toolkit/develop-single-sign-on-experience-in-Teams.md

     ]
     ```

-## Teams Toolkit configuration files
+## Update Teams Toolkit configuration files

 1. Locate your Teams Toolkit configuration files, such as `./teamsapp.yml` and `./teamsapp.local.yml`.
-Update necessary configurations related to Microsoft Entra into these files.
+Update necessary configurations related to Microsoft Entra in these files.

-1. Add the following code `aadApp/create` under `provision` in `./teamsapp.yml` and `./teamsapp.local.yml` to create new Microsoft Entra apps used for SSO.
-For more information, see [`aadApp/create`.](https://github.com/OfficeDev/teams-toolkit/wiki/Available-actions-in-Teams-Toolkit#aadappcreate):
+1. Add the following code `aadApp/create` under `provision` in `./teamsapp.yml` and `./teamsapp.local.yml` to create new Microsoft Entra apps used for SSO:

     ```yaml
     - uses: aadApp/create